 • slowly progressive pathologies of the liver and kidneys.

-Consequences for babies 1-3 years old
+Consequences for children 1-3 years old

-Is it possible to prevent complications
+Is it possible to prevent complications?

 • Irina, Moscow